 Diverse, innovative applicants who have a strong work ethic, a high moral character and actively embrace the community-policing philosophy.
 Are you ready to join our team?

 Stillwater is a college town with spirit, culture, energy, youthfulness, diversity, and unity.
 Located in north-central Oklahoma, Stillwater is the area’s educational, shopping, dining and recreational hub.
-We are a vibrant city of approximate 50,000 residents, conveniently located just 20 miles east of I-35, one hour from Oklahoma City and Tulsa and one and a half hours from Wichita, Kansas.
+We are a vibrant city of approximately 50,000 residents, conveniently located just 20 miles east of I-35, one hour from Oklahoma City and Tulsa and one and a half hours from Wichita, Kansas.

 A strong community-policing philosophy guides the efforts of the department as officers work with partners in the community to identify and solve problems.
-The department is a full-service law enforcement agency with 80 sworn officers and 45 civilian support employee who provide 24/7 police services.
+The department is a full-service law enforcement agency with 80 sworn officers and 45 civilian support employees who provide 24/7 police services.

 Career opportunities including the following:

 The department is housed in a four-story, state-of-the-art facility with a sophisticated communications center and modern detention facility.
 The building also includes underground parking, office space, classroom training space, and a weight room/fitness center.

 We offer competitive salaries, generous benefits, opportunities to advance, and great community support.

 Beginning salaries for police officer recruits are as follows: